Ashworth Middle shuts out Armuchee, 25-0

 The score remained at 18-0 until the 4th quarter, when Bryant found wide receiver Ayson Todd open for a 28-yard touchdown pass for the final score of the game.
 The extra point attempt by AO Oliva was good, giving the Warriors a 25-0 lead.

-The Warriors are back in action at home at Ratner Stadium this Tuesday, September 21st, in a huge region match up against Pepperell.
-Kickoff is at 4:45 p.m.
+The Warriors are back in action at home at Ratner Stadium this Tuesday, Sept.
+21, in a huge region matchup against Pepperell.
+Kickoff will be at 4:45 p.m.